How to Set Up the Best Teleradiology Workstation

 Take a moment to think about what the best radiology setup would look like for you.

 If you´re a radiology resident or board-certified radiologist in a hospital, you may have to work your eight to X hours every workday.
 There are plenty of reports to write, but also patients and colleagues to be talked to and other tasks to complete.
 In this environment, there will most likely be standard workflows and standard radiology equipment available to all radiologists.
-However, these workflows may not be optimized for individual radiolgists and the available gear is not personalized.
+However, these workflows may not be optimized for individual radiologists and the available gear is not personalized.

 Working as a teleradiologist usually means you´ll have more freedom and most likely be your own boss (even if you´re employed by a teleradiology company).
 This is because you only need to report the cases you are assigned to.
 Once your list is empty, you can take a break at your teleradiology home-office.
-However, this means, that working more efficiently means more breaks (or more money, if you can fit more reports into the same time period).
+However, this means that working more efficiently means more breaks (or more money, if you can fit more reports into the same time period).

 Therefore, you should optimize your teleradiology workplace to be as comfortable and efficient as possible.